New York State Residency

 Many parents, families and students express interest about the requirements for New York State resident tuition at Purchase College.
 The difference between the resident and non-resident tuition rates is significant, and the requirements can be complex.

 To determine if you are eligible for in-state tuition, please review the SUNY Guide to Resident Tuition Policy.
+If you meet the qualifications in the guide, please download and submit Purchase’s NYS Residency Application.

 Each individual SUNY campus is responsible for determining a student’s residency status and tuition charges, and the campus determination is final.